jborlik/AdventOfCode2022/README.md

 * Day 6:  Iterate through a string to find first set of unique characters.
 Pretty straightforward with collections.Counter.
 15:24   9398 / 17:27   8572
 * Day 7:  Parse command-line commands + results to determine a directory tree, and then do some size calculations.
 Lots of parsing / typing, and I'm amazed that some people did it in ~5 minutes.
 49:34   4770 / 1:11:57   5981
 * Day 8:  Look along a matrix in a couple of directions.
 Just did it more-or-less brute force, but there must have been a faster way to do this.
 33:20   6237 / 1:00:41   6490
+* Day 9:  Have a point follow around another.
+Part 2 extended it to a whole list of points, like a rope flapping in the breeze.
+39:11   5656 / 1:05:46   4782

 ## See previous work at: